Energinet-DataHub/opengeh-wholesale/docs/test-strategy.md

 Test are executed on a Spark cluster provisioned within a Docker container.

-### Metrics and Evaluation
+Metrics and Evaluation:

-None at the moment.
+- None at the moment.

-### Performance issues
+Performance issues:

-To ensure short feedback only a single calculation is executed with multiple tests later asserting on the result.
+- To ensure short feedback only a single calculation is executed with multiple tests later asserting on the result.

 ## Domain Test

-### Definition
+Definition:

-End2end test within the Wholesale domain.
+- End2end test within the Wholesale domain.
 The relevant artifacts are deployed and tested on a live Azure environment.

-### Objective
+Objective:

-Catch bugs that are not found in integration and unit test
+- Catch bugs that are not found in integration and unit test

-Build confidence in that the Wholesale domain works end2end
+- Build confidence in that the Wholesale domain works end2end

-Guard T001 environment against potential against breaking
+- Guard T001 environment against potential against breaking

-The intension is not to do exhaustive testing but rather to do smoke tests end2end via endpoints
+- The intension is not to do exhaustive testing but rather to do smoke tests end2end via endpoints

-### Methods and Implementation
+Methods and Implementation:

 The domain tests act on the external interfaces of the Wholesale domain.
 This could be the HTTP endpoints that are available via the wholesale NuGet package.
 It could also be interactions with events or queues.
 Tests are located in a dedicated project in the wholesale repository (see here).
 They are executed as part of the CD pipeline in U001.
 If the domain test fails then the CD step fails, and there will be no deployment to T001.